Ferg-Lab/integrin_molgen/inference/README.md

 [cg_300_integrated_training_integrin_dmap_decoder-generatePoints.ipynb](./cg_300_integrated_training_integrin_dmap_decoder-generatePoints.ipynb):  Notebook to generate 300 bead CG configurations at any given latent space point.
 In this notebook, the configurations are generated to generate potential structures along switchblade and deadbolt mechanism.

+GROMACS + PLUMED FILES

+[master_tmsd](./master_tmd) contains template GROMACS mdp and PLUMED files used for setting up the targetted MD simulations.
+Scripts to launch the simulations are [prep-sub.sh](prep-sub.sh) and [sub.sh](sub.sh).
+Force field and initial all atom reference gro files are located in [all-atom](all-atom) folder.